FrankMartinuz/2020_5BI_team1_Liboni/docs/Software_Project_Management_Plan.md

 * It work without bugs and problems with all the different client that our classmate have done and in all the situation that we expected.
 * It is ready before the delivery date.

-1.7	Definitions
-This section should define potentially unfamiliar or ambiguous words, acronyms and abbreviations.
-1.8	Evolution of the Project Plan
+1.7	Evolution of the Project Plan
 This section describes plans for updating the project plan throughout the project.

 Partial Example